honthao/bird-classifier/README.md

 1. Change the pretrained model
     * The model used in the tutorial was ResNet18, achieving _% of accuracy
     * The model I used is ResNet50, achieving _% of accuracy
 2. Tweak data transformations before training

-3. Experiment with different number of epochs and learning rate
+3. Experiment with different number of epochs and learning rates

 ### Data Preparation